On the zero sets of harmonic polynomials: Introduction

-Let us now mention an interesting question with connection to our Theorem~\ref{labell} that we leave open here.
-Given a finite union $U$ of \textit{affine} lines in $\mathbb R^d$, under which condition on $U$ does there exist a nonzero harmonic function $F$ such that $F\restr U=0$ ?
+We now mention a question with connection to Theorem~\ref{labell} which we leave open.
+Given a finite union $U$ of \textit{affine} codimension two subspaces in $\mathbb R^d$, under which condition on $U$ does there exist a nonzero harmonic function $F$ such that $F|_U=0$ ?
 Note that this question is consistent with the main results of the current paper since a harmonic function that vanishes on an edge of a cube (which is a segment) should actually vanish on the whole line containing this edge.
 In effect, this fact holds in a more general setting of real analytic functions (harmonic functions are well known to be real analytic see~\cite{axler2013harmonic}).
 This means that a real analytic function that vanishes at a relatively open subset of an analytic subvariety, should vanish at the whole subvariety see e.g.~\cite{enciso2013some}.
 In the paper~\cite{flatto1966level} two particular cases of this question have been considered.
 Namely the case of linear one dimensional subspaces and that of parallel lines, both in the plane.

-The rest of the current paper is organized as follows.
-The second section contains our first proof of Lemma~\ref{lem1}.
-In the third section, which is the Appendix of this paper, we give an answer to the question mentioned in the last paragraph in the plane in full generality and give our second proof of Lemma~\ref{lem1}.
-We will not give proofs of the statements contained in the two remarks just above Lemma~\ref{lem1}, since they are pretty much the same as that of Theorem~\ref{labell}.
+Another goal of this paper is to construct new families of harmonic polynomials that vanish at the same set in the unit ball in $\mathbb R^n$ for all $n\geq 4$.
+To do this, we use the theory of harmonic morphisms. \begin{theorem} In each space $\mathbb R^{2k}, k\geq 2$ there exist irreducible nondegenerate quadratic homogeneous harmonic polynomials that divide infinitely many linearly independent harmonic polynomials.